DMacMakes/dmdocs/content/en/torrens/ise102/week8/index_old_loong.md

 ```
 START playSlots (playerCash)
-  // Get legal bet from player becomes:
+  // Get valid bet from player becomes:
-  bet = getLegalBet(needs player Cash)
+  bet = getValidBet(needs player Cash)

-  wheel1 = a random in the range 2-7
+  rand1 = a random in the range 2-7
-  wheel2 = another random in the range 2-7
+  rand2 = another random in the range 2-7
-  wheel3 = another random in the range 2-7
+  rand3 = another random in the range 2-7
   display the numbers on cards/pokie wheels/whatever

-  multiplier = checkForWin(wheel1, wheel2, wheel3)
+  multiplier = checkForWin(rand1, rand2, rand3)

   ...
 ```